madslundt/NetCoreMediatrSample/README.md

 - **Ulid**: This library provides unique identifiers that serve as primary keys in the database, contributing to data integrity and accuracy.
 - **Mediatr**: As an in-process messaging framework, Mediatr streamlines communication between components, minimizing dependencies and enhancing efficiency.
 - **FluentValidation**: By ensuring proper validation of incoming requests, FluentValidation contributes to the reliability of the application's data handling.
+- **Hangfire**: Permits the application to execute background processing essential for event management.

 ## Generating strongly typed ids
 A distinctive aspect of the project is the use of strongly typed IDs, which are employed as unique identifiers throughout the database.
 These IDs are prefixed with the corresponding domain abbreviation, mitigating potential errors when dealing with foreign keys and database joins—drawing inspiration from the concept of Stripes object IDs.